 Good tutors asks questions as well as answers questions.
 Every student is different and every student faces unique learning challenges.
 That means that students require me to approach their learning in ways that best suit their needs.
 I must adapt my lessons and study materials to meet their requirements.
 The first time I meet a student I want to spend some of the time getting to know the circumstances... read more

 Students give many excuses for failing tests.
 Most excuses however, involve the generic, "I don't test well."
 This is not a specific enough reason, and is usually impossible to “fix”.
 (This is a case of asking a tutor for help and you have no idea of what type of help you need.)
-Most of the time students blame the test, or the practice tests they were given, were not given, or did not practice... read more
+Most of the time students blame the test, or the practice tests they were given, were not given, or did... read more

 Just today, I happened to be reviewing an old textbook for a course I took in college about learning styles.
 (Yes, tutors DO read).
 One chapter of the book intrigued me more than usual, it concerned the: Four Major Theories on Forgetting.
 Retrieval.
 According to the Retrieval Theory, a forgotten fact has not faded; it has been misplaced in the "file cabinets" of our mind.
-Whether the information... read more
+Whether... read more